OngMinXian/NUSPlanner/README.md

 npm i react-icons
 npm i react-select
 ```
+**IMPORTANT: bootstrap version must be compatible with react bootstrap version in order for styling to work properly.
+Visit [https://stackoverflow.com/questions/65472384/react-bootstrap-only-close-button-styling-not-working] for troubleshooting if this issue is encountered**

 5. Within the src folder, install the dependencies for the Firebase database:
 ```bash
 npm i firebase